tabilzad/internal-proxy/README.md

 # Internal Proxy
-> With Internal Proxy, you can accelerate the development of your API.
-Developer would be able to start implementing code before the real API is available.
+> This proxy server would significantly accelerate the development and implementation of new features related to internal/external API's that are either not ready or unavailable.
+>  Internal Proxy would also help simulate the behavior of API calls in order to test various scenarios and conditions without having to re-deploy the app.
-> *Internal Proxy* server can be deployed to cloud or ran locally where it will either be responding with mocked responses or forwarding calls to the real API route.
+> The server can be deployed to cloud or ran locally where it will either be responding with mocked responses or forwarding calls to the real API route.

 ![](header.JPG)

-# What is supported
+# Features

  - Forwarding or Mocking GET/POST Requests
  - HTTP Status Mocking